aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/manage-scenarios/_index.md

 {{% alert color="primary" %}}

 Sometimes, you need to create, manipulate or delete scenarios in spreadsheets.
 A scenario is a named 'what if?' model that includes variable input cells linked by one or more formulas.
-Before creating a scenario, design the worksheet so that it contains at least one formula that depends on cells that different values can be inserted into.
+Before creating a scenario, design the worksheet so that it contains at least one formula that depends on cells **into which** different values can be inserted.
 The following example shows how to create and remove scenarios from a worksheet in a workbook via Aspose.Cells APIs.

 {{% /alert %}}